HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-1 Operator classes etc.md

 4. Providing a voluntary noncommercial communication service to the public, especially in times of emergency.
 5. Contributing to the advancement of the radio art.

 These purposes highlight the multifaceted nature of amateur radio - it's not just a hobby, but a service with important technical, social, and public safety roles.
 As you progress in amateur radio, you'll find opportunities to fulfill each of these purposes.
+To support these purposes, the FCC grants different levels of licenses, each with increasing privileges.

 #### Operator Classes and Privileges